CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### 🫸 Pushing (15 mins)

-After committing your work locally, you'll have a local branch that looks like this
+After committing your work on your machine, you'll have a local branch that looks like this

 ```mermaid
 ---